Myō-chan Sensei wa Kaku Katariki: Characters

 An art teacher known for her mysterious personality.

 Publication

 The series is written by Tokusaku Kanari and illustrated by Soda Muteki.
 It began serialization in Kodansha's Weekly Young Magazine on February 13, 2023.
 The first tankōbon volume was released on June 6, 2023.
-Eleven volumes have been published as of November 2025.
-The series has had collaborations with the manga series Medaka Kuroiwa Is Impervious to My Charms and Seitokai ni mo Ana wa Aru!.
+Twelve volumes have been published as of February 2026.
+The series has had collaborations with the manga series Medaka Kuroiwa Is Impervious to My Charms and Even the Student Council Has Its Holes!.